 - things they are good at, and

 - things they hope for.

-Remember, all of the Wixie Templates can be customized to fit your needs.
-I usually add a page or two to this template for things like: a favorite Book, their favorite subject, and/or favorite holidays.
+Remember, all Wixie templates can be customized to fit your needs.
+For example, add a page or two to this template for things like: a favorite Book, their favorite subject, and/or favorite holidays.

 Because this template is mostly just space for ideas, learners differentiate the content and process of building on their own.
-Struggling writers and early stage ELLs can share information with pictures and still be successful.
+Struggling writers and early-stage ELLs can share information with pictures and still be successful.
 Push them to add labels and record their voice to support the images.
-Advanced users and students with high linguistic ability tent to write a lot more, rather than use images.
+Advanced users and students with high linguistic ability tend to write a lot more, rather than use images.

 As they work through the template, walk around the room and ask questions about their interests.
 If they are searching the library, you can also get a sense of their ability to both spell and complete Web searches.

-If you have access to a color printer, print and bind the pages together to publish books you can share first in the classroom to get to know eachother and then to take home as a keepsake.
-If you want to keep a summary of your entire class's work, print each project at trading card size, bind them all together and placed the resulting book in the classroom library.
+If you have access to a color printer, print and bind the pages together to publish books you can share first in the classroom to get to know each other and then to take home as a keepsake.

 No matter what you choose to do, the important thing is getting the students back into the swing of school and getting to know them personally for a successful year.